Non-adiabatic dynamics of eccentric black-hole binaries in post-Newtonian theory: Fixing the 2.5PN ambiguity

 \subsection{Near-identity transformations}

 Near-identity transformations (NITs) \cite{NIT} are a mathematical tool used to simplify the equations of motion of dynamical systems by removing undesired dependencies on certain parameters.
 For instance, in the study of extreme mass-ratio inspirals, NITs are often employed to eliminate oscillatory terms from the equations of motion, enabling more efficient and accurate integration~\cite{2018CQGra..35n4003V,2022CQGra..39n5004L}.
+Similar techniques have also been employed in Refs. \cite{2004PhRvD..70f4028D,2006PhRvD..73l4012K} to derive the evolutionary equations for the orbital elements using the quasi-Keplerian formalism, although retaining gauge parameters.
 The core idea is to transform one's variables into a new set that retains the essential dynamics while suppressing unwanted dependencies in the equations of motion.
-Consider a generic dynamical system described by $\vec{x} = (x_0, x_1, \ldots, x_n)$ and their evolution equations:
+Consider a generic dynamical system described by $\vec{x} = (x_0, x_1, \ldots, x_n)$ and their evolution equations

 where $i = 0, \ldots, n$, the overdot denotes differentiation with respect to a chosen variable (e.g., time).
 The functions $f_{x_i}^j$ depend on both the variables $\vec{x}$ as well as another parameter $k$, which we wish to eliminate.
-The goal of NITs is to find a transformation that maps these variables to a new set, $\tilde{\vec{x}}=(\tilde{x}_{0}, \tilde{x}_{1},\cdots,\tilde{x}_{\rm n})$, such that:
+The goal of NITs is to find a transformation that maps these variables to a new set, $\tilde{\vec{x}}=(\tilde{x}_{0}, \tilde{x}_{1},\cdots,\tilde{x}_{\rm n})$, such that

 whenever $\epsilon \ll 1$.
-In this transformed framework, the equations of motion for the new variables are independent of $k$:
+In this transformed framework, the equations of motion for the new variables are independent of $k$

-To achieve this, we assume the existence of a transformation satisfying the inverse condition of Eq.~\eqref{arrow} in the form: where $ X(\tilde{\vec{x}},k )$ is an unknown set of functions.
-By differentiating this expression, comparing it with the original equations of motion \eqref{eqmotion}, employing Eq.~\ref{eqmotionNIT}, and, expanding in $\epsilon$, one gets
+To achieve this, we assume the existence of a transformation satisfying the inverse condition of Eq.~\eqref{arrow} in the form where $ X(\tilde{\vec{x}},k )$ is an unknown set of functions.
+By differentiating this expression, comparing it with the original equations of motion Eq. \eqref{eqmotion}, employing Eq.~\eqref{eqmotionNIT}, and, expanding in $\epsilon$, one gets

 Here, make use of the assumption that the difference between the original and transformed variables is always of $\mathcal{O}(\epsilon)$, implying $F_{\tilde{x}_{i}}^0 =f_{x_{i}}^0$.
 For the same reason, in all terms proportional to $\epsilon$ we can freely switch between $\vec{x}$ and $\tilde{\vec{x}}$.
 By integrating Eq.~\eqref{deltaNIT} and choosing $F_{\tilde{x}_{i}}$ appropriately, one can ensure that iterating this procedure results in equations of motion for $\tilde{\vec{x}}$ that are free from the unwanted dependency on $k$.
 The strength of NITs lies in the flexibility to choose the unknown functions $F_{\tilde{x}_{i}} (\tilde{\vec{x}})$.